lancenacabuan/Shaliah/README.md

 albeit progressively understood and articulated by the early church.
 A core tenet is that **Jesus is included in the divine identity** of the one God of Israel, without compromising the principle of monotheism.
-The development of this understanding–from the nascent "high" Christology evident in certain New Testament texts to the fully developed doctrine of the Trinity–is a central subject of this study.
+The development of this understanding – from the nascent "high" Christology evident in certain New Testament texts to the fully developed doctrine of the Trinity – is a central subject of this study.

 **Biblical Unitarianism**, in contrast, asserts a form of Christianity closer (in its view) to original apostolic teaching and Jewish